HHS-Software/Protocol-Buffer_Delphi_FPC/README.md

   Size := SampleProto.EncodeToStream(OutboundStream);
   SampleProto.Free;
 ```
-The `EncodeToStream` function serializes the properties of SampleProto into the Stream Object, ready to be sent to its destination.\
+The `EncodeToStream` function serializes the properties of SampleProto into the TStream Object, ready to be sent to its destination.\
 \
 To decode incoming data:
 ```